AIHubCentral/docs/assets/RVC/Cloud/Applio Colab.md

 ###### ‎
 - Applio has an **Extra** menu, containing an **audio analyzer**, **F0 Curve** and **Model Information**.

-- Making it convenient for determining the <u>[sample rate](https://docs.aihub.gg/rvc/resources/dataset-isolation/#step-1-find-the-sample-rate)</u> of datasets when training models.
+- Making it convenient for determining the [sample rate](https://docs.aihub.gg/rvc/resources/dataset-isolation/#step-1-find-the-sample-rate) of datasets when training models.

 - It also contains the **model fusion** tool, ideal for advanced users.